Lloydinator/lloydbank/README.md

 # Lloyd Bank

 To start working with this app, open your terminal and clone it into the directory of your choosing.
-Example: `lloyd@lloyd ~ git clone git@github.com:Lloydinator/lloydbank.git`.
+Example: `git clone git@github.com:Lloydinator/lloydbank.git`.

 After you've don't that, cd into the directory (`cd \home\www\lloydbank`).
 The folder labeled 'api' is your backend, while the folder labeled 'web' is your frontend.